matendecherej/javascript/README.md

-to incorporate javascript with HTML and CSS, we use the <script src="./script.js"></script>.
+To incorporate javascript with HTML and CSS, we use the <script src="./script.js"></script>.
 This enables you to go from HTML to javascript, however in javascript, to access HTML, you have to use the code:

  const element = document.getElementById("elementId");